Wedding customs by country: Ethiopia

 After the religious ceremony, the wedding procession moves to a park/garden where lunch is served to guests.
 Afterwards, the wedding party typically takes pictures while guests make their way to the reception.
 At the reception, depending on the family's ethnic group there are several traditional dances performed.
 Ethiopian weddings typically serve Ethiopian food and live music and the party typically goes on into the early morning.
 To close the wedding ceremony, elders are seated at the exit of the venue and the bride and groom along with the wedding party bow and kiss the knees of the elders as they exit the venue.
 This is typically the conclusion the first day of a typical Ethiopian wedding.

-During the mels(i) ceremony is dependent on the ethnic heritage of the family but it is typically smaller than the first ceremony and a time for close friends and family to spend some time with each other and continue to celebrate the newly married couple.
+The mels(i) ceremony is dependent on the ethnic heritage of the family, but it is typically smaller than the first ceremony and a time for close friends and family to spend some time with each other and continue to celebrate the newly married couple.